Clinic-Directory-2021/movie-list/README.md

 ```

 ## Scripts
+- `install` install node module and dependicies before you start the app
 - `start` runs your app for development, reloading on file changes
 - `start:build` runs your app after it has been built using the build command
 - `build` builds your app and outputs it in your `dist` directory